 I’ll be the first person to admit my love affair with hot water.
-I love a long shower or a good soak probably just that much more than your average joe, and I’m thrilled by every new big kid bath toy that comes along.
+I love a long shower or a good soak more than your average joe, and I’m thrilled by every new big kid bath toy that comes along.
 I’m especially excited about hydrotherapy shower panels, which are fast becoming both prevalent and affordable.
 These are more or less what they sound like: slim, tall metal panels with usually two built in shower heads and at least two or three (or as many as six) body sprays at about chest level – in other words, all the stuff you’d build into a full sized custom shower built in to a single unit.
 But why are these so particularly good?

 1. Custom Shower Experience Without The Custom Shower Cost